frankenstein012/nake-water-gun-game-using-python/README.md

 # snake-water-gun-game-using-python
-play a game with computer for fun!
+play a game with computer to have for fun!

 ....
 Its a game usually we would play in our childhood ....